 Cases of toxic batteries began appearing in the late 1900s.
 In the early case of Gulden v.
 Crown Zellerbach Corp.
-(9th Circuit, 1989), the court held that exposing workers to PCBs (known carcinogens and harmful agents) at 500 times the maximum exposure allowed under EPA standards could constitute a battery.
-The tort of toxic battery also became an element in many of the tobacco and breast implant cases.
-Obviously, such cases often involve multiple plaintiffs and multiple defendants, and may become class action suits in the case of widespread exposure to harm.
+(1989), the court held that exposing workers to PCBs (known carcinogens and harmful agents) at 500 times the maximum exposure allowed under EPA standards could constitute a battery.
+The tort of toxic battery also became a cause of action in many of the tobacco and breast implant cases.
+Obviously, such cases often involve multiple plaintiffs and multiple defendants and may become class action suits in the case of widespread exposure to harm.

 Most sports injuries, which are common in competitive, contact sports, are accidental.
 However, viable causes of action have been found in cases where sports players used excessive force in their tactics, to the detriment or harm of other players.
 Of course, the infamous fights among hockey players have resulted in numerous multi-party claims for battery.

 Of all torts and crimes involving domestic relations, the most recurring ones involve charges of battery.
 This is true not only in spousal relations but also in child abuse cases.
 Sexual offenses against other persons (including children) are both specific crimes as well as batteries.
 Unfortunately, spousal batteries often escalate into situations involving serious physical harm and property damage.

 Some courts permit batteries to the "extended personality" committed in the presence of the victim because intentional destruction of items personal to a spouse is not uncommon in situations involving highly emotionally-charged marital discord.
 Moreover, in criminal battery, authorities recognize that victims may not want to press charges for fear of future harm or retaliation, especially in spousal battery.
 For this reason, the prosecution may proceed even where the spousal victim is compelled to testify, or becomes an adverse witness for the state.